markjprice/apps-services-net8/docs/ch04-gremlin.md

   // To use Azure Cosmos DB in the cloud. private static string account =
-    "apps-services-net8-graph"; // change to your account
+    "apps-services-book-graph"; // change to your account

   // Change to your primary key for your cloud account. private static string primaryKeyCloud